nijepa/web-components/packages/account-ebc/README.md

 :::

 ::: tip
-used in `EBC` portal for acount details management
+used in `EBC` portal for account details management
 :::

 # Usage